geolessel/pco-api-explorer/README.md

   yarn watch
   ```

-3. To launch the app: `yarn start`
+3. To launch the app: `yarn start` (_not_ in a tmux or screen session.
+It will hijack your paste commands for some reason.)

 ## Troubleshooting